Resources for Landowners

 Our Land Management Outreach Associate Kadiera Ingram is available to visit local properties and give advice about managing land for the benefit of native plants and animals, with an emphasis on wildflower meadows and grassland restoration.
 Every landscape is different and every landowner has different goals.
 We are excited to now be able to give advice that is tailored to individual properties.
 If you’re interested in having Kadiera visit your property, you can fill out a request form here.

-American Kestrel Resources
+American Kestrel Nest Box Recommendations

-Boxes can be set up in wide open fields, the more open, the better, at least 200 feet from the nearest wood-line and at least 1/4 of a mile apart.
-The entrance can face any direction.
 Boxes should be approximately 10 feet off the ground.
-The box should be mounted on the flat end of a 2x4x12 pressure treated board.
-You then screw a 2x4x6 board perpendicular to the middle of the first board for additional stability (Alan is holding this board in the photo).
+The box should be mounted on the end of a 2″ x 4″ x 12′ pressure treated board.
+You then screw a 2″ x 4″ x 6′ board to the middle of the first board for additional stability (Alan is holding this board in the photo).
 The whole setup can then be screwed to a sturdy fence post, with the 6-foot board resting on the top of the fence post (the opposite was done in the photo).
 A freestanding 6×6 post can be used if there are no fences nearby.
-You will also want to place a 2×2 ft square of 1/2″ hardware cloth around the pole below the box as a predator guard.
-Just below that we recommend that you attach a 2-foot-long band of metal flashing to make it harder for snakes to get around the hardware cloth.
-Checking and maintaining boxes

-You can easily check your box by using one of these cameras on a pole.
+You can check your box by using one of these cameras on a pole.
 If European Starlings try to nest in the box, their nesting material should be removed.
 If they try to nest repeatedly you can staple a square of cardboard over the hole to keep them from entering the box for the rest of the season.

 This is a list of species that we recommend for use in native meadow plantings in the 16 county region surrounding Shenandoah National Park.
 Produced by the Virginia Department of Conservation & Recreation, the Clifton Institute, and Virginia Working Landscapes, November 2019.